TalHassner/home/_publications/2016_TPAMI.md

 ---

 <img src='../projects/scalemaps/teaser_a.jpg'><br/>
-**Figure 1.
-Dense correspondences between the same semantic content ("smiley") in different scenes and different scales.** Top: Input images.
+**Dense correspondences between the same semantic content ("smiley") in different scenes and different scales.** Top: Input images.
 Bottom: Results visualized by warping the colors of the "Target" photo onto the "Source" using the estimated correspondences from Source to Target.
 A good result has the colors of the Target photo, located in the same position as their matching semantic regions in the Source.
 Results show the output of the original SIFT-Flow method, using DSIFT without local scale selections (bottom left), and our method (bottom right).

 ### Abstract
 We seek a practical method for establishing dense correspondences between two images with similar content, but possibly